KalinIvanov-l/portfolio-1/README.md

 ### Eclipse Setup

 To develop, use the latest [Eclipse IDE](https://www.eclipse.org/downloads/) release plus **Plug-in Development Environment (PDE)**.
 PDE homepage is https://www.eclipse.org/pde/ and it can be installed via Help/Install new Software.
-The link for the update site is mentioned in the PDE docs.
+The link for the updated site is mentioned in the PDE docs.

 Optionally, install via the Eclipse Marketplace
 * infinitest